 Type of monitoring Condition reference Management plan reference Monitoring requirement and method Timing / frequency Responsibility Reporting output and submission requirements Monitoring of rehabilitation outcomes SSD Condition B47 UWF Biodiversity Management Plan Contractors CEMP Visual monitoring of rehabilitation activities to ensure that interim or permanent measures are effectively minimising dust generation, soil erosion, or weed incursion.
 Weekly during rehabilitation phase of the development.
 During environmental inspections.
 EPC Contractor.
 The Proponent may also conduct environmental monitoring in relation to the success of interim and permanent rehabilitation measures.
 Environmental inspection checklists.
 Internal audit reports (see Section 6.2), documenting that rehabilitation is meeting the objectives of the BMP and the Rehabilitation Management Program.
-Independent Environmental Audits SSD Condition C15 UWF EMS Section 6.2 Independent Environmental Audit in accordance with Section 6.2 and the Departments Independent Audit Post Approval Requirements (May, 2020).
-Within 12 weeks of commencing construction, then at least every 26 weeks thereafter (refer Section 6.2) The Proponent Electronic copy of Independent Audit Reports to be submitted to the DPE via Major Project portal, within 2 months of conducting the audit site inspection.
+Independent Environmental Audits SSD Condition C15 EMS Section 6.2 Independent Environmental Audit in accordance with Section 6.2 and the Departments Independent Audit Post Approval Requirements (May 2020).
+Within 12 weeks of commencing construction, then at least every 26 weeks thereafter (refer Section 6.2) The Proponent Electronic copy of Independent Audit Reports to be submitted to the DPHI via Major Project portal, within 2 months of conducting the audit site inspection.
 Copies of Independent Audit reports will be placed on the Project website.
-Internal Project Environment Audits SSD Condition C1 UWF EMS Section 6.2 Internal audit conducted in accordance with UWF audit schedule (to be developed).
+Internal Project Environment Audits SSD Condition C1 EMS Section 6.2 Internal audit conducted in accordance with UWF audit schedule (to be developed).
 Quarterly during construction (refer Section 6.2) The Proponent Internal Audit report - to be provided to the Project Manager.
+Weather monitoring EPL 21862 Condition M2 EMS Table 5 Monitor the parameter, and the requirements specified in the table in condition M2 of the EPL 21862.
+Sampling methods are defined in the Approved Methods for the Sampling and Analysis of Air Pollutants in NSW (DEC 2007).
+Daily during construction.
+During weekly environmental inspections.
+EPC Contractor.
+Proponent may also conduct environmental monitoring in relation to weather monitoring through inspections and audits.
+Post-rainfall inspection report to be provided to the principal within 5 Days of significant rain event.

-6.4 Response to non-compliance
+6.4 Response to Non-compliance

-What is a non-compliance?
+6.4.1 What is a Non-compliance?